-- 1. Scenarios B1 to D1 are dependent on the future eventualities outlined in Section 8.1.
+- 1. Scenarios B1, B2, B3 and C are dependent on the future eventualities outlined in Section 8.1.
 This includes TEU factor continued to increase to 1.70, vessel schedule reliability improved post-covid and improved productivity at SDW. - 2.
 WDE capacity includes expansion to 13 ASC blocks as planned in 2023 and further expansion to 15 ASC blocks by 2030 where required by scenario. - 3.
 SDW capacity is based on assumed improvements in yard capacity over time including introduction of 1 over 3 straddles, reduction of empty container dwells and/or increased slots through use of WSIT or otherwise. - 4.
 Gate capacity at each terminal is based on an assumption of efficient gate operations with booking systems to alleviate peaking.
-Where this doesn't occur, gate capacities will be reduced.
+Where this doesn't occur, gate capacities will be reduced. - 5.
+The 'Crane Cap' scenarios provide a berth capacity based upon limitations on crane minimum spacing and assumed annual productivity as per Section 4.9.